Review: Death in the Family (Shana Merchant, #1) by Tessa Wegert

 Like a taint, this novel is dark and gloomy; a family mystery wrapped around some community politics.

 Augusta “Gus” Monet is basically a poor, aimless girl with little to her name and an abusive, shady AF boyfriend.
 When her grandmother dies, Gus comes into a little (seriously, very little) inheritance in the form of her grandmother’s house and whatever is inside of it, including an old dog named Levi.
-And the dog is honestly the best part of the whole novel, but I did spend a lot of time being paranoid something terrible was going to happen to him.
+And the dog is honestly the best part of the whole novel, but I did spend a lot of time being paranoid that something terrible was going to happen to him.
 If you’re the kind of person (like me) who needs to know if the dog dies going into a story, let me know and I’ll totally spoil it for you, no questions asked.

 GIF by CallMeKatFOX